kamilzafar/ict_agent/README.md

 A production-ready intelligent chat agent API built with LangGraph and FastAPI that features:
 - **Long-term memory** using ChromaDB vector store
-- **Vector database search** using Pinecone for knowledge retrieval
+- **Google Sheets integration** for real-time course data, links, FAQs, and company information
 - **Chat summarization** for efficient context management
 - **Conversation persistence** - all conversations are saved and can be retrieved
 - **Production-ready** with Docker support, logging, and error handling